paibyun9/EGA-V9/README.md

 - ✅ The workflow remains in Trust State **T1**.
 - ✅ No containment is required.
 - ✅ Execution is allowed.

+These results were verified using the published EGA V9 Release Candidate package.

 ------------------------------------------------------------------------